-Do not complete this form and make an Urgent appointment to see your GP or call NHS 111.
+Do not complete this form but make an appointment to see your GP to discuss your referral

 - A change in your bladder function or bowel control.